 Get an account with no overdraft fee

-Some banks, such as Chime, don’t charge an overdraft fee at all.
+Some banks don’t charge an overdraft fee at all.
 These banks are few and far between, though, so you’ll have to do your research to find the right one.
+Here’s our list of the best checking accounts without an overdraft fee.

 Opt out of overdraft protection